HTTP-RPC/Kilo/README.md

     * `WebServiceProxy` - invocation proxy for HTTP-RPC services
     * `ResultHandler` - callback interface for handling results
     * `Result` - abstract base class for typed results
-    * `Authentication` - interface for authenticating requests
+    * `Authentication` - interface representing an authentication provider
-    * `BasicAuthentication` - authentication implementation supporting basic HTTP authentication
+    * `BasicAuthentication` - HTTP basic authentication provider
+    * `Decoder` - interface representing a content decoder
-    * `JSONDecoder` - class for deserializing JSON response data
+    * `JSONDecoder` - class that decodes a JSON response

 The JAR file for the Java client implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 7 or later is required.